openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 ### 11. Product Release and Labeling

 Before release, it is ensured that all required process steps (software development, usability evaluation, risk analysis) have been completed.
-Release notes and a list of known anomalies are created.
+Release notes are created and the list of known anomalies is finalized.
 The software is only released if the remaining anomalies are deemed acceptable.

 Finally, the software is assigned required labeling, including at minimum: